SeekingFor/jfniki/readme.txt

 CHORE: Fix cut_release.py to use USK insertion for site so hints are inserted.
        Write stand alone tool?
 ---
-**IDEA: Add code / .css to colorize links to missing pages. [requested by user]

 IDEA: Make Freetalk configuration keys work like fms configuration? i.e. no need for public key.
 IDEA:fix version hash generation code to ignore the nym part of the URL
      i.e. version inserted by different nyms with the same info